International Summer School Schmalkalden (updated 18 April, 2017)

 same weekend day.

-You can go to Frankfurt on Friday night and catch a plane on Saturday morning.
-Or you can catch the train to Schmalkalden on Saturday.
+You can go to Frankfurt on Friday night (16th) and catch a plane on Saturday morning.
+Or you can catch the train from Schmalkalden to Frankfurt on Saturday.
 However, given weekend train schedules and travel time, you should not schedule a flight from Frankfurt prior to 14:00 if you are travelling by train on the same weekend day.

 You basically have three enrolment options, which you designated on your application.

-* For IMAGE program only - you take a designated 3 credit hour class between June 2 and June13.
+* For IMAGE program only - you take a designated 3 credit hour class between May 29 and June10.

 * For the International Summer School, you will get a certificate from the University of Applied Sciences-Schmalkalden if you pass 5 one hour classes.
-However, to get 6 hours of credit at SEMO, you must pass 6 one hour classes Grades from 3 will be combined to give you one three hour SEMO credit, grades from the other 3 for the other three hour SEMO credit.
-I do recommend to try and take 7 classes - that way the lowest can be dropped.
+However, to get 3 or 6 hours of credit at SEMO, you must pass either 3 or 6 one hour classes Grades from 3 classes will be combined to give you one three hour SEMO credit, grades from the other 3 for the other three hour SEMO credit.
+I do recommend to try and take either 4 or 7 classes - that way the lowest can be dropped.

 For Graduate students - to get 6 hours of SEMO graduate credit (5xx/6xx level classes) you need to pass 7 classes while in Germany.